The Only 3 Product Analytics Software You Need To Know About in 2022

 Product analytics allows you to track and analyze user activity and understand what users actually do rather than what users say they do.
 These analytics are fueled by behavior-based data that you can use to gain actionable insights.

-In this article, we’ll go over the basics of product analytics, along with the best collection of analytics tools to serve your product needs.
+In this article, we’ll go over the basics of product analytics, along with the best collection of product analytics software to serve your product needs.

 - Product analytics is the process of collecting, inspecting, and analyzing data generated from user interactions with your product.